rachelcarrington/rachelcarrington.github.io/_publications/2010-10-01-paper-title-number-2.md

 date: 2023-01-13
 venue: 'arXiv Preprint'
 paperurl: 'https://arxiv.org/pdf/2301.05636.pdf'
 citation: 'Rachel Carrington and Paul Fearnhead.
-(2023). &quot;mproving Power by Conditioning on Less in Post-selection Inference for Changepoints.&quot;
+(2023). &quot;Improving Power by Conditioning on Less in Post-selection Inference for Changepoints.&quot;
 <i>arXiv preprint arXiv:2301.05636</i>.'
 ---
 This paper is about the number 2.
 The number 3 is left for future work.

 [Download paper here](https://arxiv.org/pdf/2301.05636.pdf)

-Recommended citation: Your Name, You.
-(2010).
-"Paper Title Number 2." <i>Journal 1</i>.
-1(2).
+Recommended citation: Rachel Carrington and Paul Fearnhead.
+(2023).
+"Improving Power by Conditioning on Less in Post-selection Inference for Changepoints."
+<i>arXiv Preprint arXiv:2301.05636</i>.